Floralens: a Deep Learning Model for the Portuguese Native Flora: Data and Software Artifacts

-We also recently developed a prototype version of a mobile application that can run on Android and iOS devices.
-The Android version is available for download at the Biolens website.
-A few screenshots of the application are shown in Figure~\ref{fig:mobile-app}.
-The functionality is similar to that of the Biolens website, but customized for a mobile application context: users can take photos of specimens on the fly and obtain instant identification suggestions without an Internet connection.
-All Biolens models are bundled within the app and, thus, are evaluated \emph{in loco} on the mobile device.
-The identification information, the date, the current geographical location, and optional user annotations, are recorded in association with each photo. \revr{According to the reference latency values provided by Google AutoML for devices like Google Pixel 2, Samsung Galaxy S7, or iPhone X, invoking the model takes less than 100 milliseconds or lower in modern mobile devices.
-This is consistent with our experience and much faster than in the case of the Biolens server discussed above.
-The server's configuration is quite modest compared to present-day mobile devices.}
+We recently developed a prototype version of a mobile application that runs on Android and iOS devices. \anon{The Android version is available for download at the Biolens website.}{} A few screenshots of the application are shown in Figure~\ref{fig:mobile-app}.
+The functionality is similar to that of the Biolens website, but adapted for mobile use: users can take photos of specimens on the fly and obtain instant identification suggestions without an internet connection.
+Various models are bundled within the app and, thus, are evaluated \emph{in situ} on the mobile device.
+The identification information, date, current location, and optional user annotations are recorded in association with each photo.
+According to latency benchmarks provided by Google AutoML for modern mobile devices like Google Pixel 2, Samsung Galaxy S7, or iPhone X, invoking the model takes less than 100~ms. This is consistent with our experience and is much faster than the web server discussed above, since the server configuration is considerably more lightweight than that of modern mobile devices.

-\subsection{\revr{Dataset and Results}}
+\subsection{Dataset and Results}

-The full Floralens dataset is publicly available on Zenodo~\cite{dataset}.
-The dataset contains the mapping between the image labels (ground truth), the image URLs from which they were retrieved, URLs for a site we maintain where all images are also stored, and GBIF identifiers when applicable (all images except those obtained from FloraOn).
-Ground truth and URLs are also available for the PlantCLEF and Wikipedia datasets used in the evaluation of Section~\ref{sec:results}, as well as for all datasets the Top-5 results and corresponding confidence levels for the Floralens model and the three Pl@ntNet model variations.
+The dataset and the Python notebooks with all the code used for the analysis presented in Section~\ref{sec:results} are available publicly from Zenodo~\cite{dataset}.
+The dataset contains: (a) a mapping between image identifiers and their ground-truth species labels; (b) the image URLs from which they were retrieved; (c) URLs for a repository we maintain, where all images are mirrored; (d) GBIF identifiers when applicable (all images except those obtained from FloraOn).
+Ground truth and URLs are also available for the PlantCLEF and Wikipedia datasets.
+The Top-5 predictions and corresponding confidence levels for the Floralens model and all three Pl@ntNet variants are included for all datasets.